» Configuring Bitbucket Server Access

 If the plugin isn't present, click "Find new add-ons" in the sidebar navigation.
 Search for the plugin by name and install it.

 Make sure to install the correct plugin.
-TFE is designed to work with the Bitbucket Server Web Post Hooks Plugin published by Atlassian Labs.
+TFE is designed to work with Web Post Hooks for Bitbucket Server by Atlassian .

 Leave the page open in a browser tab, and remain logged in as an admin user.

 » Step 2: On TFE, Add a VCS Provider

 Open TFE in your browser and navigate to the "VCS Provider" settings for your organization.
 Click the "Add VCS Provider" button.